aspireability/nn-job-board-client/README.md

 ### How it works

-- The client assumes the existence of an [Directus](https://directus.io/) API.
+- The client assumes the existence of a [Directus](https://directus.io/) project API.
 Directus is a database-as-a-service platform that allows us to store store and maintain our data, and provides an auto-generated API for each data table we manage.
 - The `.env` file specifies the directus API the client is retrieving the data it needs to populate the job board pages.
 It is pointed to our `live` environment by default.
 You can also point it to a locally running directus environment.
 - The `.env` file also contains the relevant google analytics id so we can properly track who is accessing the website.
 - The hosted Directus instance where our live data is located at the following url: https://aspire-ability-navajo-nation-job-board.directus.app.
 Talk to a team member for to get access as a new user.